Bede Clifford

 Captain Sir Bede Edmund Hugh Clifford (3 July 1890 – 6 October 1969) was a British diplomat and colonial administrator, born in New Zealand, where his parents had moved in an unsuccessful attempt at sheep-farming.

 His parents were William Hugh Clifford, 10th Baron Clifford of Chudleigh and Catherine Mary Bassett.
 After New Zealand they moved to Tasmania; he did not attend a regular school until he was 10.
 He attended Xavier College, Melbourne where he was a gifted student.
 This was followed by study at Melbourne University, becoming a surveyor, then a merchant navy officer.

 Career

 After serving as an army captain in the Royal Fusiliers during World War I, where he gained the rank of Captain, he worked in imperial administration and diplomacy.
 From 1917 he was aide-de-camp, then Private Secretary to the Governor-General of Australia, Sir Ronald Ferguson.
 From 1921 to 1931, he was Secretary to the Governor-General of South Africa, first to Prince Arthur of Connaught and then to the Earl of Athlone.

 In 1931, it was announced that Clifford would be appointed Governor and Commander-in-Chief of the Bahamas.
 He was later appointed the 24th Governor of Mauritius from 23 October 1937 to 16 April 1942.
 He then became Governor of Trinidad and Tobago from 1942 to 1947. and was appointed a Fellow of the Royal Geographical Society.

+Death

+Sir Bede died on Oct 6, 1969, in Guildford, England.
+A funeral was held on October 9, 1969, at Saint Cyprian's Chapel, Ugbrooke, Chudleigh, Devon, England, followed by burial in the family vault in Ugbrooke House Chapel Crypt.

 Family

-He married Alice Devin Gundry in 1925 in Cleveland, Ohio.
-They had three daughters:
+Sir Bede married Alice Devin Gundry on October 21, 1925, in Cleveland, Ohio.
+She was born on December 11, 1901, in Cleveland, Ohio, and passed on June 26, 1980, in Westmoreland, England.
+Alice was the daughter of John Murten Gundry (1859-1939) and Francis Ruth Gilchrist (1875-1933).
+She was a third great-granddaughter of Col. David C. Chambers (1780-1864), a member of the 17th U.S. Congress.